By Mayo Clinic Staff

-Elbow pain usually isn't serious, but because you use your elbow in so many ways, elbow pain can definitely affect your life.
-Your elbow is a complex joint that allows you to extend and flex your forearm and rotate your hand and forearm.
-Most movements are a combination of these actions, and you may sometimes find it difficult to describe what exactly brings on the pain.
+Elbow pain usually isn't serious, but because you use your elbow in so many ways, elbow pain can be very frustrating.
+Your elbow is a complex joint; it allows you to both extend and flex, as well as rotate your hand and forearm.
+Since most movements are a combination of these actions, you may sometimes find it difficult to describe exactly which movement brings on the pain.

 Seek emergency care if you have:

 - An obvious deformity in your elbow

 Call your doctor right away if you have: